Cobalt: Etymology

+Alternate theories

+Several alternative etymologies that have been suggested, which may not involve a spirit (kobel or kobold) at all.
+Karl Müller-Fraureuth conjectured that kobelt derived from Kübel, a bucket used in mining, frequently mentioned by Agricola, namely the kobel/köbel (Latinized as modulus).

+Another theory given by the Etymologisches Wörterbuch derives the term from kōbathium or rather cobathia (κωβάθια, "arsenic sulfide") which occurs as noxious fumes.

+An etymology from Slavonic kowalti was suggested by Emanuel Merck (1902).

+W. W. Skeat and J. Berendes construed κόβαλος as "parasite", i.e. as an ore parasitic to nickel, but this explanation is faulted for its anachronism since nickel was not discovered until 1751.

 History

 Cobalt compounds have been used for centuries to impart a rich blue color to glass, glazes, and ceramics.
 Cobalt has been detected in Egyptian sculpture, Persian jewelry from the third millennium BC, in the ruins of Pompeii, destroyed in 79 AD, and in China, dating from the Tang dynasty (618–907 AD) and the Ming dynasty (1368–1644 AD).

 Cobalt has been used to color glass since the Bronze Age.
 The excavation of the Uluburun shipwreck yielded an ingot of blue glass, cast during the 14th century BC.
 Blue glass from Egypt was either colored with copper, iron, or cobalt.
 The oldest cobalt-colored glass is from the eighteenth dynasty of Egypt (1550–1292 BC).
-The source for the cobalt the Egyptians used is not known.
+The Egyptians sourced this cobalt from cobaltiferous alums found in Egypt's Western Oases.